 Merchandise The Margins

 A happily returned customer will pay a visit again!
 Your profit margin and pricing of the food items should never be according to your revenue goal.
 A perceived profit margin works most times.
+Your coffee shop manager POS can help you control your profit margins.

 One more hack that works is you can sell general food items (coffee) at market rate and side food items, like coke below the market rate.
 That will drive a large pool of customers to visit your cafè and to make up with this margin, you’ll need to increase the rate of the food items exclusive (special drinks or special waffles) to your cafè.